2Checkout/2checkout-android-sdk/README.md

 fun getCardPaymentToken(merchantCode:String,cardInputObject: CreditCardInputResult,onTokenReady: (token:String) -> Unit)
 ```

-`merchantCode //your merchant code`
+`merchantCode - your merchant code`

-`cardInputObject //data object that contains all the required card data for tokenization(card nr, cvv, expiryData, name)`
+`cardInputObject - data object that contains all the required card data for tokenization(card nr, cvv, expiryData, name)`

-`onTokenReady //simple callback funtion that will be called by 2CO sdk with the token parameter once the process is complete`
+`onTokenReady - simple callback funtion that will be called by 2CO sdk with the token parameter once the process is complete`

 Please note that this is a blocking function that needs to run on background thread.